 Regional regulations vary widely, from Europe’s GDPR to evolving standards in emerging markets.
 Companies eager to scale globally must adapt to local data laws and solvency requirements.

-Certain regions, once considered behind in insurance regulation, now embrace “sandbox” frameworks, encouraging innovators to test ideas with reduced barriers.
+Certain regions, once considered behind in insurance regulation, now embrace ‘sandbox’ frameworks (regulatory programs allowing innovators to test solutions with relaxed rules), encouraging innovators to test ideas with reduced barriers.

 These sandbox initiatives help startups refine their models while addressing compliance early.
 The reward is faster market entry and expanded reach across diverse geographies, building brand credibility and robust user bases.